What Is DOT Certification?

 Commercial Vehicles Must Pass DOT Inspections

 A certified DOT inspector must carry out this inspection.
-They will check your car to make sure it is in a safe condition and all parts and accessories are working properly.
-Additionally, the inspector will ensure that your truck has its DOT number correctly displayed.
+They will check your car to make sure it is in a safe condition and all parts and accessories are working correctly.
+Additionally, the inspector will ensure that your truck displays its DOT number correctly.
 This helps to keep you, other drivers, and pedestrians safe.
-What are the Top 3 DOT paper appointed Violations?
+What are the Top 3 DOT paper-appointed Violations?

 Once you meet the criteria outlined by the DOT, your status as a certified driver will be recognized.
 Then, you'll be subject to greater responsibility and accountability than those who are not DOT-approved.
-To maintain your certification status, it is essential that you continue to adhere to all of the DOT's requirements.
+To maintain your certification status, you must continue to adhere to all of the DOT's requirements.
 Learn here How to Prepare for a Compliance DOT Audit.

-Once you have fulfilled all the necessary requirements, you'll be DOT certified.
+Once you have fulfilled all the necessary requirements, you'll be DOT-certified.
 To retain your driving privileges, you must renew your certification every two years.
 Your DOT certification is vital to keeping yourself and other drivers safe on the roads.
 Failing to meet any of the DOT standards could lead to your license being revoked.
 Don't take that risk.
 Get certified today!
 Check out The Basics of Farm Exemptions.
-You will then have the ability to maintain complete motor carrier authority or broker.
+You will then be able to maintain complete motor carrier authority or broker.

 Key Points: What Is DOT Certification?